About Active Vibration Control

 There are two general types of active vibration cancellation systems: feedforward and feedback systems.
 Feed-forward systems are specifically programmed to compensate for regular periodic vibrations.
 Feedback systems continually sense and react to incoming vibrations.
 Typical feedback systems have a sensing mechanism which senses incoming vibrations and an actuator which reacts to these vibrations, either by tuning an isolator to reduce the incoming vibrations or creating a signal which cancels them out.

 Herzan is the exclusive distributor for Table Stable active vibration isolation systems in the Americas, Australia, and New Zealand.
-The systems are designed and produced in Table Stable’s workshop in Zwillikon, Switzerland just outside Zurich.
+The systems are designed and produced in Table Stable’s workshop in Zwillikon, Switzerland, just outside of Zurich.

 The Table Stable active vibration control systems were developed twenty-five years ago by Dr. John Sandercock to support his interferometer, the Sandercock Interferometer.
 Interferometers are sensitive to incoming vibrations, so Dr. Sandercock developed the active vibration isolation technology to improve the performance of his interferometers.
 The active isolation systems became popular in their own right, so Dr. Sandercock founded Table Stable to manufacture and sell the systems.